How to use an InterRail pass

 Timetable & maps

 European Rail Timetable - click to buy onlineRail Map of Europe - buy onlineThe European Rail timetable has train, bus & ferry times for every country in Europe (eastern and western) plus currency and climate information.
 It is definitely worth buying if you're planning an extensive tour with a Interrail pass - having your own comprehensive timetable puts you in control of your own trip, and will save you hours in queues for station information desks or struggling with station timetables which show only the most basic information.
-It costs around £15.99 from www.europeanrailtimetable.eu.
+Buy at www.europeanrailtimetable.eu.

 The European Rail Map of Europe is easily the best and most comprehensive map of train routes all over Europe.
 High speed and scenic routes are highlighted - well worth buying to go with your rail pass!
 Buy online at www.europeanrailtimetable.eu (with worldwide delivery).
 There are other maps & even two good European Rail Atlases, see here.

-The all-Europe online timetable: You can check train times for almost any European train journey online at www.bahn.de/en.
+All-Europe online timetable: You can check train times for almost any European train journey online at int.bahn.de.
 This is an extremely useful resource for trip planning, provided by the German Railways.
+More about how to use this.

 Back to top